alphagov/verify-local-patterns/README.md

 If you are working with a council involved in the #VerifyLocal pilots project, you need to localise the prototype to properly for your user research.
 This involves:

- 1. Fork repository and running it locally
+ 1. Forking the repository and running it locally
  2. Adding your council options
  3. Adding a council stylesheet and template
  4. Making a pull request

-### 1. Fork this repository and running it locally
+### 1. Forking this repository and running it locally

  - First, [fork the repository](https://help.github.com/articles/fork-a-repo/).
  - You'll need to run `npm install` from the command line to install the node modules that the project requires.